 Does each commit have a clear commit message?
 Check for content, format, spelling and grammar.
-See the Zulip version control documentation for details on what we look for.
+See the Zulip commit discipline documentation for details on what we look for.

 You should also go through any of the following checks that are applicable:

 Error handling.
 The code should always check for invalid user input.
 User-facing error messages should be clear and when possible be actionable (it should be obvious to the user what they need to do in order to correct the problem).

 Translation.
 Make sure that the strings are marked for translation.

 Completeness of refactoring.
 When reviewing a refactor, verify that the changes are complete.
 Usually, one can check that efficiently using

 git grep, and it’s worth it, as we very frequently find issues by doing so.

 Documentation updates.
 If this changes how something works, does it update the documentation in a corresponding way?
 If it’s a new feature, is it documented, and documented in the right place?